-• Demographic projections indicate that Service Area 4 will grow by only 1,000 between 2017 and 2041.
-However, the review of provisioning level by Service Area indicates that Service Area 4 is already 7,500 square feet below the existing

-• The South Common Library is located with the South Common Community Centre.
-At 12,500 square feet, it is slightly smaller than the identified optimal minimum library size of 15,000 square feet.
+- Demographic projections indicate that Service Area 4 will grow by only 1,000 between 2017 and 2041.
+However, the review of provisioning level by Service Area indicates that Service Area 4 is already 7,500 square feet below the existing provisioning target of 0.46 square feet per capita and that it will be approximately 9,000 square feet below the provisioning target by 2029 - The South Common Library is located with the South Common Community Centre.
+At 12,500 square feet, it is slightly smaller than the identified optimal minimum library size of 16,000 square feet.
 As well, the recently completed Recreation Indoor Facility Infrastructure Strategy recommended that, because of the low Facility Condition Index (FCI) of 0.26-the lowest of all community centres- within 10 years there be a major renovation, reconstruction or expansion of the Centre and lists this as the third project in order of priority.
 This will provide the opportunity for the Library to redevelop the South Common Library as a part of the site redevelopment.
-This project alone, likely adding approximately 3,500 square feet, does not provide sufficient additional area, however, for the longer-term future.
+This project alone, likely adding approximately 4,000 square feet, does not provide sufficient additional area, however, for the longer-term future.